St Michael's Mount, Cornwall

 St Michael's Mount, Cornwall is an 1834 landscape painting by the British artist J.M.W.
 Turner.
 It depicts a view of St Michael's Mount on the southern coast of Cornwall.

 It appeared at the Royal Academy's 1834 Summer Exhibition at Somerset House.
-Part of the collection of John Sheepshanks, it was donated to the Victoria and Albert Museum in 1857.
+Part of the collection of John Sheepshanks, it was donated as part of the Sheepshanks Gift to the Victoria and Albert Museum in 1857.